 Either one of these options will seal your wood.

-After the primer is dry I used a 150 grit sanding block to smooth everything out.
+After the primer is dry, use a 150 grit sanding block to smooth everything out.
 This will help to achieve an even smoother painted surface.

-Then I used my HomeRight sprayer to spray the base of the desk with Peppercorn by Sherwin Williams.
-I gave it 3 coats, sanding in-between each coat.
+Then use a sprayer like my HomeRight sprayer to spray the base of the desk.
+I sprayed it with Peppercorn by Sherwin Williams.
+I gave it 3 coats, sanding in between each coat.

 Desk Area

-Here is the fun desk area I created for him.
+Here is the fun desk area I created for this bedroom.
 I made the signs with napkins (tutorial here) and found a big chalkboard for the back.

-I always feel like decorating a boys room is a little bit harder than a girls.
-I try not to add all the fluffy stuff I normally would.
-Instead I added some fun design elements into his room.
+I always feel like decorating a boy room is a little bit harder than a girl room.
+I try not to add all the fluffy stuff I normally would and instead add some fun design elements into the room.

-Like his shiplap ceiling (tutorial here) and his built in bunk bed (tutorial here).
-I painted all of these elements the same bold color.
+We added fun designs like his shiplap ceiling (tutorial here) and a built-in bunk bed (tutorial here).
+I painted all of these elements the same bold color as the desk.
 This makes it so they stand out but all work together.

-You can check out my other Zinsser wood bleach project here for more details on bleaching!
+You can also check out my other Zinsser project here for more details on bleaching!

 Happy DIYing!